Who can be granted a residence permit as a skilled worker?

 Unemployment and jobseeker period

-If you get a new employment, you must report to the police within seven days.
-You can not work in another type of position than stated in your permit.
+If you start in a new job, you must notify the police where you live within seven days.
+You may not start working in another type of job than the type stated in your permit.

 For more information, contact the police, your nearest Norwegian embassy or consulate or the UDI’s Information Service.